 Significant partnerships are subject to a robust set of measures.
-Annual reviews are undertaken for all significant partnerships, which has been extended to include all Shared Service arrangements, the results of which form part of the proposed annual summary reporting on partnership working arrangements.
-This reporting is co-ordinated by Financial Services and is considered by SMT and the Business and Transformation Scrutiny Panel.
+Annual reviews are undertaken for all significant partnerships, which has been extended to include all Shared Service arrangements, the results of which form part of the statement of accounts.
+This reporting is co-ordinated by Financial Services and is considered by SMT and the Business and Transformation Scrutiny Panel, upon request.